nasa/astrobee_android/gs_examples/sci_cam_image/readme.md

   python ./gds_simulator.py

 and follow the prompts.
-This APK figures as SciCamImage2 in the list.
+This APK figures as SciCamImage in the list.
 Choose it from the list, and start it by pressing on 'b'.
 By default, it will not take pictures unless told so by subsequent commands.
 The app can be stopped by pressing on 'c'.
 To control it,